 Step One: Verification

-In the 2000s, a housing crisis hit, and in the aftermath the Consumer Financial Protection Bureau enacted new regulations to protect borrowers from buying more house than they could afford.
-The backbone of these regulations involves the lender double checking everything on your loan application for accuracy.
+In the aftermath of the housing crisis, the Consumer Financial Protection Bureau (in short, CFPB, an independent agency created by the United States government in charge of protecting the rights of consumers in the financial sector) enacted new regulations to protect borrowers from buying more houses than they could afford.
+The backbone of these regulations involves the lender double-checking everything on your loan application for accuracy.

-Members of the lending institution's staff known as underwriters are responsible for this task, which includes reviewing your application and all supporting documents, verifying your income, and more.
-Self-employed buyers go through an even more rigorous screening.
+As a result of CFPB’s amendments, the system became more perspicuous.
+Members of the lending institution's staff, known as underwriters, are responsible for this double-checking task, including reviewing your application and supporting documents, verifying your income, and more.
+Self-employed home buyers go through an even more rigorous screening.
 You can also expect a thorough credit check.

 Step Two: Appraisal

-The property you end up choosing will also be rigorously inspected, and an appraisal done to ensure it is considered to have a similar value to other homes in the area.
-The independent appraisal done by the bank will be a determining factor in the rate and terms of your mortgage.
-A licensed appraiser will physically inspect the property and offer an expert's estimated value.
-The cost of the appraisal is usually paid by the prospective buyer and runs between $300 and $500.
+Loan analysts will rigorously investigate the real estate you end up choosing.
+Later an appraisal is done to ensure it is considered to have a similar value to other homes in the area.
+The independent real estate appraisal done by the bank will be a determining factor in the rate and terms of your mortgage.
+A licensed appraiser will physically inspect the real estate property and offer an expert's estimated value.
+The appraisal cost is paid by the prospective home buyer and runs between $300 and $500.

 Step Three: Title Search and Insurance

-The appraiser is responsible for evaluating the physical side of your house.
+The appraiser is responsible for assessing the physical side of your house.
 A title company is responsible for evaluating its legal history.
 Your lender won’t approve a loan against a house that may have claims on it.
-The title company starts with a title search to see if there are any obstacles to its sale, such as unforgiven mortgages, claims, liens, easement rights, zoning ordinances, pending legal action, unpaid taxes and restrictive covenants.
-The title insurer will issue a policy that guarantees the accuracy of their evaluation, and you can then obtain title insurance to satisfy the lender.
+The title company starts with a title search to see any obstacles to its sale, such as unforgiven mortgages, claims, liens, easement rights, zoning ordinances, pending legal action, unpaid taxes, and restrictive covenants.
+In the end, the title insurer will issue a policy that guarantees the accuracy of their evaluation, and you can then obtain title insurance to satisfy the lender.

 Step Four: Flood Certification

 Flood insurance is often not part of standard homeowners insurance policies.
-If you believe your property is in a flood zone, your lender will likely hire a specialist to analyze your prospective property and create a report called a flood certification.
+Suppose you believe your property is in a flood zone.
+In that case, your lender will likely hire a specialist to analyze your prospective real estate property and create a report called a flood certification.
 If you're in a flood zone, you'll have to purchase flood insurance.

 Step Four: Survey

-The last thing your lender may do before signing off and declaring the home successfully underwritten is to ask for a professional survey to ensure that the title’s description of the property boundary lines are accurate.
+The last thing your lender may do before signing off and declaring the home successfully underwritten is to ask for a professional survey to ensure that the title’s description of the real estate property boundary lines is accurate.
+Boundaries can be visible like roads, fences, or even watercourses.
+In rare cases, they are not well-defined.
+You will have to have the limits of your private property precisely outlined.
+Establishing proprietorship is quintessential for fear your neighbors or a third party should file legal litigation to establish claims over your property.
+If properly determined, even Google Maps can show these boundaries to you.

-While the underwriting is in progress, you can help by providing documentation as soon as possible after being asked, calling your lender and real estate agent to check on your loan status, alerting employers and others who may be contacted by the lender, and keeping records of every conversation you have with the lender.
+While the loan underwriting is in progress, you can help by providing any useful documentation as soon as possible.
+In addition, you can contact your lender, and real estate agent to check on your loan status.
+Thirdly, keep records of every conversation you have with your banker.
 Hopefully, your loan will be successfully underwritten and approved, so you can move forward with closing on your brand new home!